 Sunday: 10 a.m. to 7 p.m.

-Click here to view the 2016 festival lineup.
-Stay tuned for the 2017 lineup announcement.
-Stay in the know and carry festival info wherever you go by downloading the Bohemian Nights mobile app.
+Click here for the 2017 lineup.
+Carry festival info wherever you go by downloading the Bohemian Nights mobile app.

 Don’t know which bands to see?
 Ask Me About Local Music is staffed by members of the Fort Collins Musician’s Association, and offers festival-goers customized music recommendations and sample music from all Colorado bands.
 Representatives from Ask Me About Local Music will be wearing red shirts and will be stationed at the Central Music Merchandise Tent and stage merchandise tents.